KDE/digikam-doc/import_tools/scanner_import.rst

     The Digital Preview from Scanner Import Dialog

-When the preview is scanned the area for the final image can be selected.
-When the image is selected the final image can be acquired by pressing the final **Scan** button.
-You will see the progress of the scan.
+To scan a selected portion of an image, first click the **Preview** button to perform a quick preview scan.
+Then select the part of the scan area to perform the final scan, before clicking the Scan button.
+The progress of the scan will be displayed.

-Sometimes you need only certain parts of an image.
-Instead of scanning the whole picture and then using the Image Editor to save the different image parts into separate files, use the tool multiple selection feature.
+Sometimes you need only specific parts of an image.
+Instead of scanning the whole picture and then using the Image Editor to save different parts of the image into separate files, you can use the multiple selection feature of the tool.

 .. figure:: images/scanner_scan_multisel.webp
     :alt: